Amberley Circular walk

-After lunch there is a long but reasonably well-graded climb up onto the downs (which is what earns this a toughness rating of 5), and then there is an easy walk with fine views along the top of ridge, ending with a descent to Amberley.
+After lunch there is a long but reasonably well-graded climb up onto the downs (which is what earns this a toughness rating of 5 out of 10), and then there is an easy walk with fine views along the top of ridge, ending with a descent to Amberley.

 This is a good all-season route, with the only potential problem being the short section crossing the meadows from the River Arun to Amberley village, which can be very wet or even flooded in winter.
 It can be avoided by turning right out of the station and following the main road to the village.
-The road curves left and in 600 metres, you ignore a minor road uphill to the right.
-Ignore a signposted footpath to the left in 300 metres, but in 600 metres more, after the road makes a long curve right, take a footpath on the left.
-This brings you into the village at a road T-junction: go straight across the main village street and on up another road: this curves right to bring you to the site of the (closed) Black Horse pub, para 13 in the walk directions.
+See the start of the walk directions for more details.

-The Crown Inn (01903 742625) Cootham, 8.2km (5.5 miles) into the walk is the best located lunchtime pub for this walk.
+The Crown Inn (01903 742625) Cootham, 8.4km (5.2 miles) into the walk is the best located lunchtime pub for this walk.
 It serves food from 12pm to 2.30pm Monday to Saturday, and 12pm to 3.30pm on Sundays.
 For drinks, the proprietor says he “usually stays open all afternoon”.
 This pub has become more popular recently and it is a good idea to ring in advance to book a table, as this pub always seems to be busy, though in summer you may be able to find an unbooked table in its garden.
 It is open all afternoon for drinks a the weekend.

-The Riverside Tea Room and Gardens (01798 831066 www.riversidetearooms.co.uk) has a fine riverside location just beyond Amberley station, but closes at about 5pm.
-The author has never yet managed to get to it in time, and so can’t comment on the quality of its cakes.
+The Riverside Tea Room and Gardens (01798 831066) has a fine riverside location just beyond Amberley station, but is only open till 4pm.
+If you can get there in time, it offers a good selection of cakes.